Owners Guide: Escalators & Moving Walkways | Stannah

 This is dependent on the amount of day-to-day traffic.
-Your escalator maintenance company can advise you of a suitable schedule, based on a risk assessment required by Management Regulations 1999.
+Your escalator maintenance company can advise you of a suitable schedule, based on a risk assessment.

 How we can help...

 Still unsure?
 No problem!
-Get in touch to speak to one of our lift experts or click the link below to download your FREE guide to escalator and moving walkway servicing and maintenance.
+Get in touch to speak to one of our lift experts or click here to download your FREE guide to escalator and moving walkway servicing and maintenance.

 With nearly 50,000 installations across the UK and over 92,000 units in our service portfolio, we offer a wide range of lift solutions and services to move people and goods.
 Take a look at our product range or simply get in touch.Contact Us